 Subject: Enter your subject line here.
 (Ensure attachment is checked so that you get snapshots in your email.)

 1.)
-Click the account avatar/icon picture located in the upper right of the window.
+In Gmail, click the account avatar/icon picture located in the upper right of the window.

 2.)
-Now click the blue button that says "My Account"
+Now click the blue button that says "Manage Your Google Account"

 If the email test is successful, you will then just need to enable email notifications to be sent upon motion detection.
 Navigate to “Event” on the left side, then select “Video Detection”.
 On this screen, ensure “Send Email” is checked along with “Snapshot” and click Save.